 Both main actors were nominated for an Oscar in the categroy „Best Actor/Actress“ and Angela Basset won a Golden Globe Award in 1994 and an Image Award in 1995.

 For promotion, the documentary Tears to Triumph was released as a free home video rental, featuring interviews with Tina, Roger Davies and a look behind the scenes with Angela Bassett & Laurence Fishburne.
-It includes also an alternate video for the hit single I Don’t Wanna Fight, produced and directed by John Pattyson.
+It features also an alternate video for the hit single I Don’t Wanna Fight, produced and directed by John Pattyson.
 Touchstone Pictures in Germany released also a promotional CD with interviews, selected spoken scenes and music from the movie.

 Director: Brian Gibson